usnistgov/nccoe-genomic-data-threat-modeling/source/Vol_C/Introduction.rst

 Threat modeling can support a broad stakeholder base who can then integrate the results into their larger and more specific risk modeling and management efforts.

-The NCCoE team used the Four Question Framework, illustrated in the Appendix Figure 1, to structure the threat modeling process by answering:
+The NCCoE team used the Four Question Framework, illustrated in the `Appendix Figure 1 <Appendix/appendixC.html>`_, to structure the threat modeling process by answering:

 1) "What are we working on?"
 2) "What could go wrong?"